 and all the women went out after her with timbrels and with dancing.

-Miriam answered them, “Sing to the LORD, for He is highly exalted;
+Miriam answered them, “Sing to the LORD, for He is highly exalted; the horse and his rider.

 He has hurled into the sea” (Exodus 15:20–21 NASB).